koenderks/aRtsy/README.md

 # Generative Art Using R

-I like pretty pictures and I like R. In this repository I combine those two.
+I like pretty pictures and I like R. In this repository I combine those two things into what people generally call generative art.

 ## Highlights - Paint Strokes